ceos-seo/data_cube_notebooks/docs/ui_install.md

 In this configuration file, note that all of the paths are absolute.
 If you used a different username (other than 'localuser'), change all instance of 'localuser' to your username.
 For instance, if your username is 'datacube_user', replace all instance of 'localuser' to 'datacube_user'.
 This file assumes a standard installation with a virtual environment located in the location specified in the installation documentation.

-**This refers to the system user - the user that you use to log in to Ubuntu and run all processes with**
+**This refers to the system user - the user that you use to log in to Ubuntu and run all processes with.**

 We'll now copy the configuration files where they need to be.
-The '.datacube.conf' file is copied to the home directory for consistency.
+The `.datacube.conf` file is copied to the home directory for consistency.

 ```
 cp ~/Datacube/data_cube_ui/config/.datacube.conf ~/.datacube.conf
 sudo cp ~/Datacube/data_cube_ui/config/dc_ui.conf /etc/apache2/sites-available/dc_ui.conf
 ```

 The next step is to edit the credentials found in the Django settings.
-Open the 'settings.py' found at `~/Datacube/data_cube_ui/data_cube_ui/settings.py`:
+Open `settings.py` found at `~/Datacube/data_cube_ui/data_cube_ui/settings.py`
+with your favorite text editor (here, `gedit`):

 ```
 gedit ~/Datacube/data_cube_ui/data_cube_ui/settings.py